barbagroup/pygbe_lspr_paper/pygbe_lspr_paper_review.md

 #### Reply
-- [LB] Figure 6 shows a visually undetectable error compared with the analytical solution.
+Figure 6 shows a visually undetectable error compared with the analytical solution.
 Repeating these calculations with a finer mesh or tighter parameters for the treecode will decrease the errors, but the figure will look the same.
 Currently, errors are everywhere smaller than 1%.
 These finer mesh and parameters, however, increase the time to solution by 12X.
+This justifies their use: undetectable difference in the results, with a considerable savings in compute time.

 #### Modifications
-- added runtime advantage of relaxed parameters in 91e73b5
+- We have added the runtime advantage of relaxed parameters in [91e73b5](https://github.com/barbagroup/pygbe_lspr_paper/commit/91e73b5cc3926c1fbc653f79364b4ddfb6382923).

 ### Comment 3